libero/walking-skeleton/adr/0003-workflow-system.md

 - [Conductor](https://netflix.github.io/conductor/)
 - [Airflow](https://airflow.incubator.apache.org/project.html)

 We also explored using a custom implementation consisting of the minimal components required to make up a lightweight workflow system written in pure Python.

+## Decision

 Our proposed solution is to use [Airflow](https://airflow.incubator.apache.org/project.html) with a Libero wrapper to fulfil the required workflow integration points and manage the custom workflow and activities.